-- (v) Fixed rate loans of tenor above three years.
+(v) Fixed rate loans of tenor above three years.

-Provided that in case of hybrid loans where the interest rates are partly fixed and partly floating, interest rate on the floating portion shall not be exempted from MCLR system.
+Provided that in case of hybrid loans where the interest rates are partly fixed and partly floating, interest rate on the floating portion be subject to relevant floating interest rate instructions as contained in these Directions.

-Provided further that interest rates for fixed rate loans (including fixed rate portion of hybrid loans) of tenor up to three years shall not be less than the sum of following:
+Provided further that interest rates for fixed rate loans (including fixed rate portion of hybrid loans) of tenor up to three years (except interest rates on bill discounting and factoring facilities) shall not be less than the sum of following:

-- (a) Marginal Cost of Funds
+(a) Marginal Cost of Funds

-- (b) Negative Carry on CRR
+(b) Negative Carry on CRR

-- (c) Operating Cost
+(c) Operating Cost

-- (d) Tenor premium for corresponding maturity on the date of sanction.
+(d) Tenor premium for corresponding maturity on the date of sanction.